barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

 one of the newer Invensense sensors (ICM-20608) and implement my own Kalman/Madgwick filter.

-As basic peripheral hardware (actuators), any standard ESC's, servos and TX/RX combo using PPM should work.
+As basic peripheral hardware (actuators), any standard ESCs, servos and TX/RX combo using PPM should work.

-# Four simple steps to fun
+# Four simple steps to fun (and control)

 This needs to be done to stabilize and control: